- Abstract class

 };

-is a conditional type, you can compose it with other logic.
+is a conditional type, it plays nicely with other type-level logic.

 type Event = "click" | "hover" | "focus" | "scroll";